 There is no right answer

 Sellers often believe that buyers are idiots for not making speedy decisions, or for not buying an ‘obvious’ solution.
 But sales offers no skills or motive to enter earlier where buyers are not at the point of even knowing if – let alone what – they might buy.
-We must expand the definition of a buying decision as the route down the 13-step path from the status quo through to congruent change.
-Includes the people, policies, relationships, and history – the systems issues that insure Systems Congruence – that maintain the status quo and must be addressed before they consider buying anything.
+Let’s expand the definition of a buying decision as the route down the 13-step path from the status quo through to congruent change.
+Includes the people, policies, relationships, and history – the systems issues that ensure Systems Congruence – that maintain the status quo and must be addressed before they consider buying anything.

 Once buyers figure out their congruent route to change, they won’t have objections, will close themselves, and there’s no competition: buyers are the ones with the ‘right answer’; sellers facilitate change management first and then sell once everything is in place.
 No call backs and follow up and ignored calls.
 Win-win.

 No one has anyone else’s answer

-By adding decision facilitation, everyone focuses on uncovering the right questions.
+By adding Buying Facilitation®, everyone focuses on uncovering the right questions.
 Collaborative decisions get made that will serve everyone.

 Let’s change the focus: instead relegating sales to a product/solution placement endeavor, let’s add the job of facilitation to first find people en route to becoming buyers, then lead them through to their own type of ‘excellence’ through their internal change process first, and then using the sales model when they’ve become buyers.
 Then buyers make better, quicker, more congruent decisions – with more/quicker sales, less tire-kickers, better differentiation, and no competition, and sales close in half the time.

 THE NEW WAY

-With Buying Facilitation® we can add a new capability and level of expertise and be a part of the decision process from the first call.
+Buying Facilitation® adds a new capability and level of expertise and becomes a part of the decision process from the first call.
 Make money and make nice.